net-shaper/canlib/README.md

-# CANLIB - A series of GO utilities for Controller Area Network (CAN) Busses
+# CANLIB - A series of GO utilities for CAN bus testing

 ## Install
 `> go get github.com/buffersandbeer/canlib`